 Dennis Arnst was born on January 29, 1946, and grew up in Sheboygan, Wisconsin near Lake Michigan.
 He attended the University of Wisconsin in Madison, then attended Ohio State, where he earned a PhD in audiology.
 He then taught audiology at the University of Rhode Island, and then later at both Fresno State and San Jose State.

-He moved to San Francisco to accept a position at the veterans Hospital, which started his devotion to helping veterans.
-He later continued his work with veterans at the Fresno VA, often taking his own time to write letters to assist veterans in receiving benefits they deserved or to help them navigate through the VA system.
+He moved to San Francisco to accept a position at the Veteran’s hospital, which started his devotion to helping veterans.
+He later continued his work with veterans at the Fresno VA, often taking his own time to write letters to assist veterans in receiving benefits they deserved, or to help them navigate through the VA system.

-He is survived by his wife, Charlene, his daughter, Chelsea, and son-in-law, Mike McAllister, his son, Christopher Arnst, grandchildren, Ethan, Alex, and Megan, and by his sister Terrill Arnst.
+He is survived by his wife, Charlene, his daughter, Chelsea, and son-in-law, Mike McAllister, his son, Christopher Arnst, grandchildren, Ethan, Alex, and Megan, and his sister Terrill Arnst.
 He is also survived by many extended family members who loved him deeply.

 Partager l'avis de décèsPARTAGER